-This orange-bodied cranefly has a white band on the wing extending right to the leading edge.
+This orange-bodied cranefly has a pale grey-brown thorax and white band that extends across the full width of the wing.
 The short ovipositor of the female is also distinctive.

 Found in damp grassland, woodland edge and hedgerows.

 Widespread and fairly frequent in Britain.